ncschroeder/Number-Theory-Playground/README.md

 #### Info

 Say we have 2 integers that we'll represent with the variables $a$ and $b$.
 If we divide $a$ by $b$ and get no remainder, then $a$ is said to be *divisible* by $b$ and $b$ is said to be a *factor* or *divisor* of $a$.
-If you want to find all the factors of an integer, you could manually find all of them but there are some other ways to find them.
+If you want to find some factors of an integer, you could manually do some division to find all of them but there are other ways to find them.

-Some special tricks can be used to find some of the factors of a number.
+The factors of an integer can be found by looking at its prime factorization (PF).
+Let's have a variable $i$ and let it represent an integer $>$ 1.
+First, you can find how many factors $i$ has by looking at $i$'s PF, taking all the powers of the factors, adding 1 to each, and then multiplying all these together.
+For example, the PF of 36 is $2^2 \times 3^2$.
+The powers are 2 and 2, so there are $3 \times 3 = 9$ factors.
+However, that count includes 1 and the number that the PF is for (36 in this case).
+If you want to exclude those, then subtract 2.
+That would give us 7 factors.
+You can find the factors of $i$ by finding all the PFs within $i$'s PF, or the *sub-factorizations*, as I like to call them.
+For $2^2 \times 3^2$, the sub-factorizations are $2$, $3$, $2^2 (4)$, $2 \times 3 (6)$, $3^2 (9)$, $2^2 x 3 (12)$, and $2 x 3^2 (18)$.

+Some rules can be used to find some of the factors of an integer.
+I'll go over 1 rule for each integer in the range of 3 to 12, excluding 5 and 10, though there are rules for more integers and many integers have multiple rules.
+I'll go over an example of using these rules to find the factors of an integer in the next paragraph.
 Let's have a variable $i$ and let it represent an integer.
+If the last 2 digits of $i$ is divisible by 4, then $i$ is divisible by 4.
+If the last 3 digits of $i$ is divisible by 8, then $i$ is divisible by 8.
 If the sum of the digits of $i$ is divisible by 3, then $i$ is divisible by 3.
 If the sum of the digits of $i$ is divisible by 9, then $i$ is divisible by 9.
-If $i$ is even and divisible by 3, then it is also divisible by 6.
-If the last 2 digits of $i$ is divisible by 4, then $i$ is divisible by 4.
-If the last 3 digits of $i$ is divisible by 8, then $i$ is divisible by 8.
-If $i$ is divisible by both 3 and 4 then it is also divisible by 12.
+If $i$ is even and divisible by 3, then it's also divisible by 6.
+If $i$ is divisible by both 3 and 4, then it's also divisible by 12.
+For 7, we split the integer into blocks of 3 from right to left.
+Coincidentally, these are the blocks separated by commas if we write the integer with commas.
+We do an alternating sum of the blocks from right to left.
+We start with 0, add the last block, subtract the 2<sup>nd</sup> to last block, add the 3<sup>rd</sup> to last block, and so on for all the blocks.
+If this alternating sum is divisible by 7, then $i$ is divisible by 7.
+For 11, we do an alternating sum of digits from left to right.
+We start with 0, add the 1<sup>st</sup> digit, subtract the 2<sup>nd</sup> digit, add the 3<sup>rd</sup> digit, and so on for all digits.
+If this alternating sum is divisible by 11, then $i$ is divisible by 11.

-Another way you can tell what factors a number has and how many factors it has is by looking at its prime factorization (PF).
-Let's have a variable $i$ and let it represent an integer $> 1$.
-You can find how many factors $i$ has by looking at $i$'s PF, taking all the powers of the prime factors, adding 1 to each, and then multiplying all these together.
-For example, the PF of 294 is $2 \times 3 \times 7^2$.
-The powers are 1, 1, and 2; so there are $2 \times 2 \times 3 = 12$ factors.
-However, that count includes 1 and the number that the PF is for (294 in this case).
-If you want to exclude those, then subtract 2.
-That would give us 10 factors.
-You can find the factors of $i$ by finding all the PFs within $i$'s PF, or the *sub-factorizations*, as I like to call them.
-For $2 \times 3 \times 7^2$, some sub-factorizations include $2$, $2 \times 7$, and $3 \times 7^2$.
-This means that 2, 14, and 147 are factors of 294.
+Here's an example.
+Let $i$ be 4,695,768.
+The PF of $i$ is $2^3 \times 3^2 \times 7^2 \times 11^3$.
+We can tell from that PF that $i$ is divisible by all the integers mentioned above.
+Let's check using the rules.
+The last 2 digits are 68, which is divisible by 4.
+The last 3 digits are 768, which is divisible by 8.
+The sum of the digits is 45, which is divisible by 3 and 9.
+Since $i$ is even and divisible by 3, it's also divisible by 6.
+Since $i$ is divisible by both 3 and 4, it's also divisible by 12.
+The alternating sum of blocks of 3 from right to left is $768 - 695 + 4 = 77$, which is divisible by 7.
+The alternating sum of digits from left to right is $4 - 6 + 9 - 5 + 7 - 6 + 8 = 11$, which, of course, is divisible by 11.

 #### Calculations

 1. Use the special tricks to see if we can find some factors of an input number and build a paragraph that says info from this.
 2. Find the PF of the input number.
 If we can determine from this PF that the input number is composite, then manually find the factors and their PFs and show that they are sub-factorizations of the PF of the input number.

-#### Input Range: 2 - 10,000
+#### Input Range: 2 - 10,000,000,000,000,000 (10 quadrillion)

 </details>